 Myojo Megami Instant Ramen Noodle Soup

-Celebrating its 70th anniversary this year, on September 21, the company released a new instant ramen named “Megami (麺神)” in Japan.
+Celebrating its 70th anniversary on September 21 this year (2020), the company released new instant ramen named “Megami (麺神)” in Japan.

-The TV commercial has been on air nationwide since October 7 where the proprietor of “Chuka Soba Tomita (中華蕎麦とみ田)” appears.
+The TV commercial has been on air nationwide since October 7, where the proprietor of “Chuka Soba Tomita (中華蕎麦とみ田)” appears.

 Myojo Megami Instant Ramen

-Actually, the Kanji Chinese characters “Megami (麺神: literally the god of noodles)” are phonetic-equivalent characters for “女神 (Megami)” meaning “goddess” in Japanese.
+Actually, the Kanji characters “Megami (麺神: god of noodles)” are phonetic equivalents for “女神 (Megami)” meaning “goddess” in Japanese.

-They are thick and mixed in with soup base powder and dried garnishes (Charshu pork bits, pork backfat, Menma bamboo shoots, and chopped green onions) in the cup.
+They are thick and mixed in with soup base powder and dehydrated garnishes (Charshu pork, pork backfat, Menma bamboo shoots, and chopped green onions).

-The Japanese instant ramen, Myojo Megami has 356 kcal per one serving (94 grams) and contains 6.5 g of salt equivalents (noodles and toppings: 0.7 g/ soup: 5.8 g).
+The calories per serving (94 grams) are 356 kcal, and the ramen contains 6.5 g of salt equivalents in total (noodles and toppings: 0.7 g, broth: 5.8 g).